12 Link Building SEO Techniques Your Website Should Do

 4. Work your way up in Domain Authority.

-As there is no exact way to gauge the authority or credibility of a website, Domain Authority (DA) is the closest KPI we can use to check for the value of a website.
+As there is no exact way to gauge the credibility of a website, SEO Domain Authority is the closest KPI we can use to check for the value of a website.

 GetVoIP founder, Reuben Yonatan suggests to start building connections with low DA websites first before slowly walking up the ladder to get your name out and build social proof.
 This technique, according to Yonatan, helps increase your credibility and authority in a niche or topic.